 CSV-specific issues add another layer.
 UTF-8 encoding should be consistent so accented supplier names or non-English characters do not break on import.
 Comma delimiters become a problem when descriptions or supplier names also contain commas and are not quoted correctly.
 Quoted commas, duplicate headers, blank required fields, mixed numeric formats, and inconsistent row structures all create cleanup work that people often misdiagnose as a tool problem.

 Import-readiness is therefore an operational control.
 The cleaner the formatting rules are before export, the fewer review delays, rejected uploads, and reconciliation mismatches your team has to chase later.
+If you are importing into NetSuite specifically, the most common CSV import errors and how to resolve them covers the exact rejection messages teams run into with vendor bills, date formats, and reference keys.

 Choose the Extraction Method Based on Volume, Layout Variability, and Control